- Energy-efficient living

-The materials that can and can't be put into kerbside bins vary in different areas, so contact your local council to find out exactly what you can put in your recycling bin.
+The materials that can and can't be put into kerbside bins vary in different areas, so contact your local council to find out what can go in your recycling bin.
 Putting the wrong materials in your recycling bin may lead to large amounts of recyclable material being sent to landfill because it's too difficult to separate them out.

 Items that can't be put in your recycling bin

 There are many things that shouldn't be put into your recycling bin.
-The exact list will vary between different areas, but usually items that shouldn't be placed in your recycling bin include:
+The will vary between different areas, but usually items include:

 - hazardous waste such as batteries, motor oil, chemicals, paints, and used lighting products containing mercury including compact fluorescent lamps